jorgecotillo/green_light_health/README.md

 # Definition of Ready:
 Our D.O.R. requires that the team be able to determine "what needs to be done" and the "amount of work" required to complete a given story.
 The below checklist should be complete to ensure a story is Ready.
-- [ ] Does the story capture and describe a reasonable and unit of work?
+- [ ] The story captures and describes a reasonable unit of work
-- [ ] Has the amount of work been estimated using an approved measurement?
+- [ ] The amount of work to complete the story has been estimated using the approved measurement (T-shirt Size)
-- [ ] Is the story in line with the Product Vision?
+- [ ] The story is in line with the Product Vision
-- [ ] Are all blockers and dependencies for the needed implementation resolved?
+- [ ] All blockers and dependencies for the needed implementation are resolved